California

 Read MoreCan a landlord evict without a court order in California?

-Recently updated on December 22nd, 2025 at 10:45 amOverview In California, a landlord cannot evict a tenant without first obtaining a court order.
-This principle is central to state housing law and ensures that eviction is a judicial—not private—process.
-Only a judge can issue a writ of possession, which authorizes the sheriff to remove a…
+Recently updated on February 25th, 2026 at 12:12 amOverview In California, a landlord cannot evict a tenant without first obtaining a court order.
+This principle is central to state housing law and ensures that eviction is a judicial not private process.
+Only a judge can issue a writ of possession, which authorizes the sheriff to…

 Read MoreHow much notice does a landlord have to give in California?

-Recently updated on December 22nd, 2025 at 10:41 amOverview In California, landlords must give written notice before ending a tenancy or starting the eviction process.
-The length and type of notice depend on the reason for termination—such as unpaid rent, violation of lease terms, or no-fault situations like owner move-in or property sale.
-California’s notice…
+Recently updated on February 24th, 2026 at 11:50 pmOverview In California, landlords must give written notice before ending a tenancy or starting the eviction process.
+The length and type of notice depend on the reason for termination such as unpaid rent, violation of lease terms, or no-fault situations like owner move-in or property sale.
+California’s…

 Read MoreWhat are the rights of tenants during eviction in California?

-Recently updated on December 22nd, 2025 at 11:24 amOverview Tenant rights during eviction in California are among the most robust in the United States, blending statutory, procedural, and equitable protections.
+Recently updated on February 24th, 2026 at 11:38 pmOverview Tenant rights during eviction in California are among the most robust in the United States, blending statutory, procedural, and equitable protections.
 From the moment a landlord serves a notice to vacate, state law ensures that tenants have the right to receive proper notice, respond in court,…

 Read MoreHow can I stop an eviction in California?

-Recently updated on December 22nd, 2025 at 10:55 amOverview Stopping an eviction in California requires a combination of timely legal action, strong documentation, and strategic use of tenant rights provided under state and local laws.
-The process moves fast—often within weeks—so self-represented (pro se) tenants must understand both deadlines and defenses.
-California’s unlawful detainer system…
+Recently updated on February 24th, 2026 at 11:21 pmOverview Stopping an eviction in California requires a combination of timely legal action, strong documentation, and strategic use of tenant rights provided under state and local laws.
+The process moves fast often within weeks so self-represented (pro se) tenants must understand both deadlines and defenses.
+California’s unlawful…

 Read MoreWhat are legal reasons for eviction in California?

-Recently updated on December 22nd, 2025 at 11:14 amOverview In California, landlords cannot evict tenants arbitrarily.
+Recently updated on February 24th, 2026 at 11:10 pmOverview In California, landlords cannot evict tenants arbitrarily.
 State law—principally the California Civil Code §§1946–1946.2 and Code of Civil Procedure §§1159–1179a—lists specific legal reasons that justify eviction, called “just causes.”
 These include failure to pay rent, material breach of lease, creating a nuisance, or the landlord’s intent…

 Read MoreHow long does it take to evict a tenant in California?

-Recently updated on December 22nd, 2025 at 11:16 amOverview In California, the eviction process—formally called an unlawful detainer—moves faster than most civil lawsuits but still takes several weeks or even months, depending on notice type, tenant response, and county workload.
+Recently updated on February 24th, 2026 at 11:06 pmOverview In California, the eviction process—formally called an unlawful detainer—moves faster than most civil lawsuits but still takes several weeks or even months, depending on notice type, tenant response, and county workload.
 On average, a simple non-payment case with no defenses lasts about six to ten weeks…

 Read MoreHow does the eviction process work in California?

-Recently updated on December 22nd, 2025 at 11:00 amOverview In California, an eviction—also called an unlawful detainer—is the legal process a landlord must follow to remove a tenant from a rental property.
+Recently updated on February 24th, 2026 at 10:56 pmOverview In California, an eviction—also called an unlawful detainer—is the legal process a landlord must follow to remove a tenant from a rental property.
 Unlike informal “self-help” actions (like changing locks or shutting off utilities, which are illegal), eviction in California can only occur after a formal…

 Read More